 It wasn't until we moved to Mississippi that I fell in love with cheese grits.
 I think I tried buttered grits a few times before moving to the south, but I didn't know about this love affair with cheesy grits until I became immersed in the culture of southern food.
 Now this cheese grits casserole is a staple in my home.

 Years ago, I was a part of a sweet women's study on Wednesday mornings.
-Each week, a different small group in the study was responsible for bringing a breakfast potluck.
+Each week, a different small group in the study was responsible for bringing dishes for brunch.
 Without fail, there was always a dish of cheese grits casserole.
 Always!

-The cheesy grits were what I looked forward to most for those weekly gatherings.
+The cheesy grits casserole was what I looked forward to most for those weekly gatherings.
 In fact, I possibly spooned seconds more times than not.
 It was always a treat to gather and be fed with like-minded moms for fellowship and study.

 Grab a tub or box of quick grits at the store then the rest you probably have on hand!
 Below is a list of what you need to make cheese grits casserole.